‘Estimate’ (pictured in foal) - Ripley 2016

 In July 2015 Ripley was appraoched by John Warren, the Bloodstock and Racing Advisor to The Queen, to create an enduring image of Her Majesty's own race mare, Estimate.

-Estimate, trained by Sir Michael Stoute and ridden by Ryan Moore, had carried the Royal Colours to a memorable victory in the 2013 Ascot Gold Cup (Grade 1).
+Estimate, trained by Sir Michael Stoute and ridden by Ryan Moore, had carried the Royal Colours to a historic victory in the 2013 Ascot Gold Cup (Gr.1).
 The artwork that was envisaged was to create an accurate historical portrait of the mare which could serve as a reference for The Royal Studs in future years.

 Primary photography was undertaken in September 2015.
 This involved photographing Estimate at The Royal Stud at Polhampton and creating background-plates at Sandringham House.
 The portrait was worked on between November 2015 and January 2016, with the final piece completed by late February.